exakat/exakat-docs/Reference/Rules/Security/AvoidThoseCrypto.rst

 ``MD2``, ``MD4``, ``MD5``, ``SHA0``, ``SHA1``, ``CRC``, ``DES``, ``3DES``, ``RC2``, ``RC4``.

 When possible, avoid using them, may it be as PHP functions, or hashing function configurations (mcrypt, hash...).
+Weak cryptography is commonly used for hashing values when caching them.
+In such cases, security is not a primary concern.
+However, it may later become such, when hackers get access to the cache folders, or if the cached identifier is published.
+As a preventive protection, it is recommended to always use a `secure <https://www.php.net/secure>`_ hashing function.

 .. code-block:: php